 AS A BIRD

 - It is happening.
-Wind energy is providing bucket loads of energy that will
+Wind energy is providing bucket loads of power that will

-storage can provide, to make better use of all that captured natural power.
+storage can provide, to make better use of all that captured natural muscle.

 Windmills and sails had been working for mankind for hundreds of years